thunkable/docs-thunkable-com/ios/components/data-storage/realtime-db.md

 This version of the component supports storing app data in unique project buckets associated with a user's project.
 You can add your own private database instance by following the instructions below.

+IMPORTANT As a general rule, user data should always be kept secure.
+We strongly advise that you use own Firebase account both to ensure the privacy of your user data and to give you visibility into the database itself.
+We provide our database for your convenience but we may also clean out our shared account periodically.

 * [Save, Retrieve and Update Data in Realtime](#save-retrieve--update-data-in-realtime)

 * [Using Your Own Private Firebase Account](#private-firebase) \(recommended\)